orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

 In order to use these fetures, you'll want to add them as dependies *of the build, not your project*.

 The easiest way to do this is just include these dependencies in your `project/plugins.sbt` file.
-Here is a very rich sample `project/plugins.sbt` file.
-You can use any of the main Orchid features simply by uncommenting the associated dependencies:
+Below is a very rich sample `project/plugins.sbt` file.
+You can use any of the main Orchid features simply by uncommenting the associated dependencies.
+For the `BsDoc` theme to be made available, for example, you'd want to uncomment the line containing `libraryDependencies += orchidComponent( "OrchidBsDoc" )`.

+`project/plugins.sbt`:
 ```scala
 resolvers += Resolver.jcenterRepo // hosts Orchid and its components